 For everyone who loves birdwatching make sure you find the birdhide across the river Bann.
 It offers perfect conditions to watch the birds that feed and live in the Bann Estuary.

 There's something to see whatever the season.
 Whales, dolphins and seals can be seen from the beach.
 And the dunes vibrate in colour with butterflies, moths and wild flowers.

 Take to the water

 Swimming and surfing are the most popular activities in the water but we also have a designated area for jet skiing.
 There's also a 110-yard (100m) car free zone in operation with lifeguard service from July to August.

 50 Things to do before you're 11 3/4

 Are you up for the wild time challenge?
 Our top five 50 Things at Portstewart Strand include catch a fish, go sledging, catch a crab, bury someone in the sand and hunt for treasure on the beach.
 Come along and see how many activities you can tick off your 50 Things list.

 Grab a snack

-An exciting new catering offer, Harry's Shack, has opened in the building at the entrance to the strand.
-Offering fresh food from an exciting menu, it is proving to be a huge success already.
-Be sure to drop by next time you are at the beach.
-We look forward to working with the Harry's Shack team.
+Relax with a bite to eat at Harry's Shack in the building at the entrance to the strand.
+Offering fresh food from an exciting menu, be sure to drop by next time you are at the beach.